hazelcast/hazelcast/site/docs/api/testing.md

 While dealing with intermittently failing tests, it is helpful to run the test multiple times in series to increase chances to make it fail.
-In those cases `com.hazelcast.test.annotation.Repeat` annotation can be used to run the test repeatadly. `@Repeat` annotation can be used on both the class and method level.
-On the class level it repeats the whole class execution specified tiems.
+In those cases `com.hazelcast.test.annotation.Repeat` annotation can be used to run the test repeatedly. `@Repeat` annotation can be used on both the class and method level.
+On the class level it repeats the whole class execution specified items.
 On the method level it only repeats particular test method.

-Follwing is an example test which repeats the test method execution 5 times:
+Following is an example test which repeats the test method execution 5 times:

 ```java